 3. How long can you stay in the air for?

 Flight time is dictated by the battery life.
-We use good quality Li-po batteries that give us around 12 minutes flight time per battery.
-That may not sound much, but we can do a lot in 12 minutes!
+Our state of the art drones offer around 18 minutes flight time per battery.
+That may not sound much, but we can do a lot in 18 minutes!
 We also carry many spares and it is a very quick process to land and change out a battery.
+On larger jobs, if we have access to an electrical point, we can recharge on site within 30 minutes.

 4. How high/far can you go?